colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ## Why Traditional Infrastructure Fails: The Software 3.0 Paradigm Shift

 When enterprises deploy AI agents on existing infrastructure and watch them fail, the instinct is to blame the models, the data quality, or the implementation team.
 But the failure runs deeper.
-Andrej Karpathy—former Director of AI at Tesla, co-founder of OpenAI—explains why in his June 2025 keynote at Y Combinator AI Startup School.[15]
+Andrej Karpathy, former Director of AI at Tesla, co-founder of OpenAI explains why in his June 2025 keynote at Y Combinator AI Startup School.[15]
 His thesis: "Software is changing quite fundamentally again.
 LLMs are a new kind of computer, and you program them in English."

-This paradigm shift explains why the 95% pilot failure rate MIT documented isn't about insufficient technology—it's about fundamental architectural mismatch.
+This paradigm shift explains why the 95% pilot failure rate MIT documented isn't about insufficient technology, it's about fundamental architectural mismatch.

 ### The Three Paradigms of Software Development

 Karpathy identifies three distinct eras requiring different infrastructure:

 **Software 1.0 (1950s-2010s):** Explicit logic in C++, Java, and Python.
-Enterprise data infrastructure—data warehouses, ETL pipelines, BI dashboards—was built in this era with rigid schemas, predefined queries, and deterministic outputs.
+Enterprise data infrastructure - data warehouses, ETL pipelines, BI dashboards was built in this era with rigid schemas, predefined queries, and deterministic outputs.

 **Software 2.0 (2010s-2023):** Neural networks where "code" became learned weights.
 Enterprises adopted this selectively: computer vision for quality control, recommendation engines for personalization, fraud detection for security.
 These remained point solutions within larger Software 1.0 architectures.

 **Software 3.0 (2023-present):** Large Language Models programmable in natural language.
 Unlike narrow task-specific models, LLMs are general-purpose reasoning engines.
-As Karpathy emphasizes, "Software 3.0 is eating Software 1.0/2.0"—meaning a huge amount of existing software will be rewritten.[15]
+As Karpathy emphasizes, "Software 3.0 is eating Software 1.0/2.0" - meaning a huge amount of existing software will be rewritten.[15]

 The enterprise challenge: attempting to run Software 3.0 agents on Software 1.0 infrastructure is like running cloud-native microservices on mainframe batch processing.
 The architectural assumptions don't align.